 |Press Ctrl++ to enlarge the infographic.|

-Here is a very brief overview of your learning theory choices, from the oldest style to the most recent.
+Here is a brief overview of your learning theory choices, from the oldest style to the most recent.
 (View a more detailed comparison of learning theories in a table format at

 https://docs.google.com/document/d/1bwIIE_ZGPQHa6COUIi_11jMEX8uSuqyPoOvx-F1fmcI/edit?usp=sharing.
 It provides bibliography links, so you can prove your course follows best practice.)